Table of Contents

 Social environmental control

-If the patient has any problems with attention and communicating with people or following instructions.
+It should be determined whether the patient has any problems with attention and communicating with people or following instructions.

 Modulation of physical discomfort